Mixing Times for the Facilitated Exclusion Process: FEP on the circle

 \subsection{Lower bound on the mixing time}

-We first give a proof of Theorem \ref{th:circlemixing}(a).
-The idea of the proof is to write down an eigenfunction for the FEP on the ergodic component $\mathcal{G}_{N,k}$ that exploits the fact that particle--hole objects move like exclusion particles (recall Section \ref{sec:lattice}). \begin{proof}[Proof of Theorem \ref{th:circlemixing}(a)] Let $\xi\in\mathcal{G}_{N,k}$ and assume that $k\geq2N/3$.
-Labelling particles $i=0,\ldots,k-1$ in the clockwise direction on the circle, beginning at site $0$, we let $x_{i}\in\mathbb{T}_{k}$ denote the position of the $i$-th particle and
+We first give a proof of Theorem \ref{th:ergodicmixing}(a).
+The idea of the proof is to map the FEP on the ergodic component, $\mathcal{G}_{N,k}$, to a simple symmetric exclusion process (up to a random rotation).
+We show that, started with all the excess particles in one half of the circle, before a time of order $c k^2 \log (N-k)$ there exists a region with anomalously low density with respect to $\nu_{N,k}$.